Kilocalories to kilojoules conversion table

 Numbers you’ll reuse

-That 2000 kcal line is the familiar daily reference in the US and UK, and it maps to 8368 kJ, close to the 8700 kJ figure Australian labels use.
-The tool’s table lays these out, with a free field for any other value.
+Most everyday lookups sit in a tight range: 100 kcal is 418.4 kJ, 500 kcal is 2092 kJ, and 1000 kcal is 4184 kJ.
+The one to anchor on is 2000 kcal, the familiar daily reference in the US and UK, which maps to 8368 kJ, close to the 8700 kJ figure Australian labels use.
+The dense table up top already has these worked out, and the free field takes any value in between.

 How to use it